NikKowPHP/social-brain/chapters/chapter-6.md

 Do this once or twice.
 This is the reset command.
 The long exhale activates your vagus nerve and tells your brain's security guard to stand down.

-This manual override isn't just for performance reviews.
-It's for the flash of anger you feel when another driver cuts you off in traffic.
-It's for the wave of frustration that hits when you're trying to assemble furniture and the instructions make no sense.
-In these moments, your logical PFC is also being taken offline by the panicked security guard.
-The physical location is different, but the neural circuit is identical.
-The Conductor's Breath is the universal reset button, whether you're facing a hostile board member or a misbehaving dishwasher.

 ***Investigator's Note:*** *I remember the exact moment this tool became real for me.
 I was in a tense code review, and a senior engineer said, "This entire approach is fundamentally flawed."
 I felt that hot, familiar wave of defensiveness rise in my chest; the story I wanted to tell myself was that he was wrong and arrogant.
 But I had been practicing the breath.
 Almost without thinking, I did it—a silent, double-inhale, long exhale.
 The fire in my chest didn't vanish, but it subsided from a roar to a flicker.
 It gave my rational brain just enough space to come back online and say, "Help me see what you're seeing," instead of starting an argument.
 That was the first time I felt like I was actually conducting, not just reacting.*

 ---